JimClifton/nodeBlog/README.md

 nodeBlog
 ========

-A simple blog using Node, SocketIO, Express, Jade with a MySQL DB
+A simple blog using Node, SocketIO, Express and Jade.
+With a MySQL module